freeCodeCamp/awesome-quincy-larson-emails/README.md

 **If you find these learning resources to be worth your time, consider supporting the nonprofit with a tax-deductible donation: https://donate.freecodecamp.org**

+### July 16, 2021
+1. How Git branches work.
+Most developers these days use the Git version control system to store their code and collaborate with other developers.
+And branches are one of the hardest Git concepts to learn.
+This crash course will explain Local VS Remote branches, how to create them, merging VS rebasing, and how the whole "detached head" thing works.
+(30 minute YouTube course): https://www.freecodecamp.org/news/how-git-branches-work/

+2. The popular React front end development JavaScript library has a ton of new features coming soon.
+Learn what's new in React 18 Alpha: Concurrency, Batching, the Transition API, and more.
+(12 minute read): https://www.freecodecamp.org/news/whats-new-in-react-18/

+3. What is the difference between UI and UX?
+A veteran designer breaks down the two disciplines of User Experience Design and User Interface Design, and shows how the fields have diverged over the past decade.
+(15 minute read): https://www.freecodecamp.org/news/ui-ux-design-guide/

+4. Apache Cassandra – named after the cursed princess from Greek mythology – is one of the most popular NoSQL databases.
+Apple, Netflix, and even CERN use it to handle large amounts of data.
+This course will give you an in-depth primer to Cassandra, including data modeling, migrations, and clusters.
+(45 minute read): https://www.freecodecamp.org/news/the-apache-cassandra-beginner-tutorial/

+5. Hundreds of universities around the world have made programming and computer science courses openly available on the web.
+My friend Dhawal has compiled 760 of these courses that you can consider starting this summer. (browsable list): https://www.freecodecamp.org/news/free-online-programming-cs-courses/

+Quote of the Week: *"It's easy to shoot your foot off with Git.
+But it's also easy to revert to a previous foot, then merge it with your current leg."* — Jack William Bell, Software Engineer and Git user

 ### July 9, 2021
 1. The CISSP is a popular cyber security certification.
 I did a job search on Indeed and found more than 14,000 job openings that mentioned the CISSP certification.
 If you want to get into security as a developer, this course will prepare you for the exam.
 Dr. Atef will teach you Risk Management, Security Architecture, Network Security, Identity & Access Management, SecOps, and more.
 (13 hour YouTube course): https://www.freecodecamp.org/news/get-ready-to-pass-cissp-exam/